I'm new here but the Dr. has brought up "the bag

 aTraveler

 There is no such thing as trivial surgery since complications can arise at any time.
-I certainly would not undergo a life altering procedure as a means of troubleshooting.
+I certainly would not undergo a life-altering procedure as a means of troubleshooting.
 You mentioned severe internal swelling, rectal pain, and difficulty having a bowel movement.
 Is the pain constant or intermittent?
 Have you ever seen blood in your stool?
-You mentioned that your Dr's have tried everything, you need to know everything they have tried/ruled out (e.g. internal hemorrhoids).
-My daughter recently had a friend die from uterine cancer that the Dr. misdiagnosed as fibroids.
-Drs/surgeons don't always get diagnoses correct.
-I once had a sleeping illness where I would fall asleep at unpredictable times (e.g. once woke up on interstate highway straddling two lanes).
+You mentioned that your doctors have tried everything; you need to know everything they have tried/ruled out (e.g., internal hemorrhoids).
+My daughter recently had a friend die from uterine cancer that the doctor misdiagnosed as fibroids.
+Doctors/surgeons don't always get diagnoses correct.
+I once had a sleeping illness where I would fall asleep at unpredictable times (e.g., once woke up on an interstate highway straddling two lanes).
 The doctor tested for everything he could think of, to no avail.
 On my last visit to see him, he concluded it was psychological!
-Fortunately a Dr in the adjacent office overheard the conversation and came over.
-He stated, he had read about a similar case a few weeks earlier in a medical journal.
+Fortunately, a doctor in the adjacent office overheard the conversation and came over.
+He stated he had read about a similar case a few weeks earlier in a medical journal.
 He stated the problem was due to a carbohydrate imbalance.
-After correcting my diet the problem went away.
-Obviously none of the doctors that checked me out considered this possibility.
+After correcting my diet, the problem went away.
+Obviously, none of the doctors that checked me out considered this possibility.
 You owe yourself the opportunity to try and find the cause rather than attempting a guesswork surgery.
-The surgery may be required but you will feel better after truly exhausting all options.
-Your Dr may have tried everything He can think of, but that doesn't mean that every thing has been considered.
+The surgery may be required, but you will feel better after truly exhausting all options.
+Your doctor may have tried everything he can think of, but that doesn't mean that everything has been considered.

 Hisbiscus